bluebanquise/bluebanquise/resources/documentation/monitoring/node_exporter.rst

 * System load
 * CPU Basic

-To access the dashboard: access the management at http://localhost:3000
+To display the dashboard, access the management at http://localhost:3000

 You can also do some "port forwarding" to reach Grafana.